smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/AddCommand/index.md

 !!! must

-Renew the timeout informing SDL about this event via `BC.OnResetTimeout` notification in case it requires more time for processing `VR.AddCommand` request (due to a batch of `vrCommands`).
+Renew the timeout informing SDL about this event via `BC.OnResetTimeout` notification in case it requires more time to process the `VR.AddCommand` request (due to a batch of `vrCommands`).

 !!!